HL7/fhir-bfdr/input/pagecontent/use_cases.md

 ### Coded Race and Ethnicity

 This use case represents the communication of coded race and ethnicity information to the appropriate jurisdictional vital records office.
-It contains data that are a coded form of the race and ethnicity data that has been submitted to the NCHS.
+It contains a coded form of the race and ethnicity data that has been submitted to the NCHS.
 Two sets of codes will be used to address two objectives.
-These objectives are:
+These objectives are to generate:
-* to generate codes for race or ethnicity data provided as text entries
+* Codes for race or ethnicity data provided as text entries
-* to generate a single race code in cases where multiple races have been reported
+* A single race code in cases where multiple races have been reported

 In addition, when the coding process has led to duplication of data, the duplicates will be eliminated.